sarasandahl/demodog/README.md

 # demo-dog-php
-A demo of OOP in PHP
+A demo of OOP in PHP for beginners with PHP and OOP (and a smidge of MVC).